dfherr/geminabox-release/README.md

 ## Safety

-To ensure you are not accidently pushing your gem to rubygems there are two distinct safety messures.
+To ensure you are not accidently pushing your gem to rubygems there are two distinct safety measures.

 1) The rake release task is renamed to rake release:inabox, do not use rake release if you want to push to geminabox.